 The conversation was over as far as he was concerned.
 He abruptly walked away.

-On the drive to Mae Sai none of us spoke much.
-I was happy to reach our acomodations before nightfall.
+On the drive back to Fang none of us spoke much.
+I was happy to reach the farmstead before nightfall.
 In fact, since that day, my wife and I have never spoken about our trip to Doi Tung.

 Epilogue